Sheet Music

 ```

-Chord diagrams (guitar and piano) and transpose controls are available in the collapsible chord tools panel above the sheet.
+Chord diagrams (guitar and piano), transpose controls, and the Show/Hide translation toggle are available in the collapsible chord tools panel above the sheet.
 Define custom voicings by appending a fret string directly to the chord name: Am[x02210].

 Roman numeral analysis